robzhu/express-starter/README.md

 # express-starter
 Starter kit for building an express/node app using babel for ES6 and await/async support.
+Uses babel-watch for a save/refresh workflow.

 ## Clone and install packages
 ```